Well…another week…another entry about bad parents getting on my nerves.

-That’s the thing – young kids need to be taught the difference between outside voices and situations where they can yell and scream all they want.
+That’s the thing – young kids need to be taught the difference between outside voices and situations where they can yell and scream all they want and times when inside voices are required.
 There are no walls outside, so there are no echoes of those shrill little voices just searing into your brain.
 And then there’s the inside voices, which kids – and adults for that matter – are supposed to use when they are inside and around other people who should not have to be bombarded with a “wall of noise.”
 Oh, and that’s just one description the author gave of her children entering a room.
 Wall.
 Of.
 Noise.

 As a fellow parent I’m not looking for an apology for noisy children – I’m looking for less noisy children in spaces where noise is not really appropriate.
 I have children too, so yes, I’m speaking from experience.

 Maybe it’s not so much that people are intolerant of children in general (the author’s claim), but just HERS.
 She even said herself: “Others who are less charitable might say they are, well, just loud!
 As they battle to be heard over one another – the noise level often escalates to multi-decibel levels.”

 Multi-decibel levels?
 Something she is apparently used to with her own kids and may very well be able to ignore – yet she blames other people for looking askance at them and their “wall of noise?”

 I don’t think this woman needs to apologize all of the time to complete strangers for her kids being noisy.
 Instead, I think maybe…perhaps… a novel idea, I know, but…she could actually just control her kids in the first place.